at-bay/log4j-checker/README.md

 * linux (amd64)
 * freebsd/darwin (MacOS) (amd64)

+### Legal Disclaimer
+This project is made for non-commercial and ethical testing purposes only, and is offered as-is, without warranty.

+Use of `log4j-checker` for attacking targets is illegal.
+It is the end user's responsibility to obey all applicable local, state and federal laws.
+At-Bay assumes no liability and is not responsible for any misuse or damage caused by this program.

 ### Prerequisites
-To automatically scan the system running Java processes, you would need an installation of the *Java Development Kit (JDK)* that packs the `jps` command-line tool.
-If you don't or can't install JDK on your system, you can still run the checker tool in manual mode as [described below](#Usage).
+To automatically scan the system running Java processes, you would need an installation of the *Open Java Development Kit (OpenJDK)* that packs the `jps` command-line tool.
+If you don't or can't install OpenJDK on your system, you can still run the checker tool in manual mode as [described below](#Usage).

-#### Auto detection mode:
 To find out if `jps` is installed on your system simply issue the command `jps -h` on the target system terminal.
 If `jps` is installed you would be returned with something similar to:
 ```shell